Vegan and Gluten Free

 Injera drowned in Kulet, a sauce containing onions, berberé and, if you want, jalapeños too!
 Please specify if gluten free, please specify mild or spicy.

 Injera drowned in a blend of tomatoes, onions, jalapeños, berberé & our simple oil and vinegar house dressing.
-Please specify if gluten free.
+Please specify if you need gluten free.
 Please specify mild, medium or spicy.